How do you grow fruit trees as a beginner homesteader?

-ULTIMATE BEGINNERS GUIDE TO GROWING FRUIT TREES AND FRUIT BEARING PLANTS
+HOW TO GROW FAST GROWING FRUIT TREES (& FRUIT BEARING PLANTS)

 Fall is the best time of year to plant fruit trees as the rain ensures that roots don’t dry out and will help the fruit tree become better established.

 Spring is the best time to plant fruit bearing bushes such as blueberries, raspberries, Loganberries, gooseberries, blackberries and currants.

 2. FASTEST & EASIEST FRUIT TREES & PLANTS TO GROW

 The easiest fruit trees to grow are going to be the fruit trees that are abundant in your area.
 What trees continue to grow on well established homesteads in your area?
 Ask your neighbours what they grow, not just what fruit but what the variety of fruit is.

 If you asked me what my favourite fruit tree was to grow, and if you could only plant one then I’d say go with an apple tree.

 Apples are a versitle fruit, easy to plant, and have endless opportunities for eating, preserving and storing.
 You can’t go wrong with growing apples.

 It wasn’t until we bought our homestead that I really started to love pears.